ansys/pymechanical/doc/source/examples/index.rst

 Examples
 ========

-Here is a series of examples using Mechanical with the ``ansys-mechanical-core`` library.
+Here are examples using Mechanical with the ``ansys-mechanical-core`` library through an embedded instance or remote session.
+To see how the same example is implemented when using an embedded instance or remote session, refer to the `Embedding and Remote Session Example`_ below.

 .. grid:: 2
    :gutter: 2